kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Kill Belaya**
 - Belaya will confront you at the entrance to the Sith Academy on Korriban if you first killed Juhani in the Grove on Dantooine, and then talked to her about it in the Jedi Enclave.

-**Kill Calo Nord**
-- This means killing him when he shows up on one of the Star Map worlds; the fight in Davik's Estate does not count since he does not actually die.

-**Kill Darth Bandon**
-- Darth Bandon will ambush you on your next Star Map planet after your third Star Map.

 **Kill Darth Malak**
 - This refers to the fight on the Viewing Platform at the end of the game.
 This task is complete when the screen turns black after the final hit on Malak, same as the standard timing for full-game speedruns.

 **Kill Griff**
 - Griff can be killed as soon as he is found in the Sand People Enclave on Tatooine.
 Note you must have recruited Mission, talked to her until Lena shows up, and then talked to the Czerka Protocol Officer in the Czerka Office on Tatooine before Griff will be in the Sand People Enclave.

-**Kill Hulas**
-- This can only be done by completing at least four of the five GenoHaradan quests: either Lorgal or Zuulan, and all of Ithorak, Vorn, and Rulan.
-Hulas will then ambush you in the Dune Sea.

 **Kill Jolee and Juhani**
 - Juhani can be killed either in the Grove on Dantooine or at the Temple Summit on Lehon when turning to the dark side; Jolee can only be killed at the Temple Summit when turning to the dark side.